Search results for:

-If you’ve purchased the Cloud Backups service, a ticket will be auto generated for our team to run the backups install command and verify its set up and configured.
+If you've purchased the Cloud Backups service, a ticket will be auto-generated for our team to run the backups install command and verify it's set up and configured.
 Once this has been done, you will receive an update through our ticketing system that this has been set up and is ready for use during the next scheduled backup within the next 24 hours.
-You may may also run this set up anytime if you need to re initiate backups for your Cloud VPS server:
+You may also run this set up anytime if you need to re-initiate backups for your Cloud VPS server:

 hwagent routine backups --install

-If you want to manually run a backup without waiting for the next cron to run, simply run
+If you want to manually run a backup without waiting for the next cron to run, run.

 hwagent routine backups --run